seung-lab/connected-components-3d/benchmarks/README.md

 import scipy.ndimage.measurements
 import cc3d

+s = [
+  [[1,1,1], [1,1,1], [1,1,1]],
+  [[1,1,1], [1,1,1], [1,1,1]],
+  [[1,1,1], [1,1,1], [1,1,1]]
+]

 labels = [
   np.random.randint(0,2, size=(384, 384, 384), dtype=np.bool)
   for _ in range(10)
 ]

 for label in labels:
-  # scipy.ndimage.measurements.label(label)
+  # scipy.ndimage.measurements.label(label, structure=s) # black
-  cc3d.connected_components(label)
+  cc3d.connected_components(label) # blue
+  # cc3d.connected_components(label, max_labels=(label.size // 100)) # red
 ```

-On random binary images, SciPy wins on memory with a peak memory cosumption of about 850 MB vs. cc3d with a peak consumption of about 1150 MB (1.4x).
-SciPy also wins on performance with an average time of 1.09 sec versus cc3d at 1.16 sec (1.06x).
+On random binary images, SciPy wins on memory with a peak memory cosumption of about 800 MB vs. cc3d with a peak consumption of about 1150 MB (1.4x).
+However, SciPy doesn't perform as well as cc3d in running time with an average run time of 1.96 sec versus 1.15 sec.
+When cc3d's max_labels is set to 100x less than the image size, the memory usage falls to about 875 MB and the runtime falls to 1.07 sec.
 Bear in mind that 10 binary images are stored in memory at once, inflating the baseline.
 Each image is about 56MB, so 10 of them are about 560MB.
 With interpreter overhead, the baseline is somewhere around 600 MB.
-Therefore, SciPy uses about 250 MB and cc3d uses about 550 MB.
+Therefore, SciPy uses about 200 MB, cc3d uses about 550 MB, and cc3d with max_labels / 100 uses about 275 MB.